mariusv/cloudflare-ddns-updater/README.md

 A lightweight Dynamic DNS (DDNS) updater for Cloudflare DNS records.
 This service automatically updates your DNS A records when your public IP address changes, perfect for home servers, VPNs, and other services behind dynamic IPs.

+Whether you need to keep one subdomain updated or manage multiple domains with different subdomains, this service handles it all from a single configuration.

 ## Features

 - 🚀 Lightweight Python-based updater
+- 🌐 Supports single or multiple domains in one service
 - 🔒 Secure systemd service with hardening options
 - ⏱️ Configurable update intervals (default: 5 minutes)
 - 📊 Smart updates - only updates when IP actually changes
 - 🔍 Checks actual DNS values to avoid unnecessary API calls
 - 📝 Comprehensive logging to systemd journal
-- 🏗️ Easy installation via Debian package
+- 🏗️ Easy installation via Debian package or Docker
 - 🔄 Automatic startup on boot
+- 🛡️ Optional Cloudflare proxy support per domain

 ## Installation